JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-full-stack-app.md

     }
     ```

     Routes are grouped based on a common path.
-You don't have to specify the `route` path as a String.
+You don't have to specify the `route` path as a `String`.
 Instead, use
     the `path` from the `ShoppingListItem` model.
 The code behaves predictably:
      * A `GET` request to the model's path (`/shoppingList`) will respond with the whole shopping list
      * A `POST` request to the model's path (`/shoppingList`) will add an entry to the shopping list.
-     * A `DELETE` request to the model's path and provided an `id`  (`shoppingList/47`) will remove an entry from the
+     * A `DELETE` request to the model's path and a provided `id`  (`shoppingList/47`) will remove an entry from the
        shopping list.

-   Note that you can receive objects directly from requests and respond to requests with objects (and even lists of
+   > You can receive objects directly from requests and respond to requests with objects (and even lists of
-   objects) directly.
+   > objects) directly.
 Because you've set up `ContentNegotiation` with `json()` support earlier, the objects marked
-   as `@Serializable` are automatically turned into JSON before being sent (in the case of a GET request) or received (in
+   > as `@Serializable` are automatically turned into JSON before being sent (in the case of a GET request) or received (in
-   the case of a POST request).
+   > the case of a POST request).
+   >
+   {type="note"}

 2. Check if everything is working as planned.
 Restart the application, head over
-   to [http://localhost:9090/shoppingList](http://localhost:9090/shoppingList), and validate that the data is properly
+   to [`http://localhost:9090/shoppingList`](http://localhost:9090/shoppingList), and validate that the data is properly
    served.
 You should see the example items in JSON formatting:

     ![Shopping list in JSON formatting](shopping-list-json.png)

-To test the `POST` and `DELETE` requests, use an HTTP client that has support for `.http` files.
+To test the `POST` and `DELETE` requests, use an HTTP client that supports `.http` files.
 For example, if you're
 using IntelliJ IDEA Ultimate Edition, you can do this right from the IDE.

 1. Create a file called `AddShoppingListElement.http` and add the declaration of the HTTP POST request as follows: